panoschron97/Crud_Application_Java_MySQL/README.md

 ## Usage Examples

-The application provides a command-line interface (or potentially a GUI, depending on the implementation) for performing CRUD operations on Companies, Departments, and Employees.
+The application provides a command-line interface (or potentially a GUI, depending on the implementation) for performing CRUD operations on Companies, Departments and Employees.
 Follow the on-screen instructions after running `java Application` to interact with the data.

 Examples (hypothetical, based on likely functionality):